mbullington/goodpkg/README.md

 # goodpkg

-> `goodpkg` is **alpha** quality and should be treated as such!
-There's currently no unit tests to ensure sandbox functionality.
+> `goodpkg` is **beta** quality and should be treated as such!
 >
-> Although it's probably still better than nothing and I've tried manually testing each rule.
+> There's currently some unit tests to ensure sandbox functionality, and
+> I've tried it on complex projects with ESBuild and node-gyp.
+It still may
+> not work on all projects (yet).
+>
+> If `goodpkg` doesn't work for you, please open an issue on [GitHub](https://github.com/mbullington/goodpkg/issues) or directly contribute!

 `goodpkg` is a proof-of-concept CLI to run NPM/Yarn in a macOS sandbox environment, a similar mechanism to the Mac App Store.

 ## How can I use it?

-> Once it's beyond alpha quality it would be great to publish this directly on NPM.
+> Once it's beyond beta quality it would be great to publish this directly on NPM.

 `yarn global add https://github.com/mbullington/goodpkg.git`